icylace/CursorRuler/README.md

 ### Known Major Bug for Sublime Text 2 Only

-While the plugin is enabled and a selection is being extended with mouse dragging it freezes the entire editor when moving the mouse pointer out of the view or onto the view's minimap.
+While the plugin is enabled and a selection is attempted to be extended with mouse dragging it freezes the entire editor when moving the mouse pointer out of the view or onto the view's minimap.
+This also occurs on empty views.
 The freeze in this scenario is caused by `on_selection_modified()` attempting to call the ST2 API or even attempting to print to the console.

 The workaround is to do selection without mouse dragging or use mouse dragging while keeping the pointer within the view.